AirenSoft/OvenMediaEngine/README.md

   * P2P Traffic Distribution (Only WebRTC)

 ## Supported Platforms
 We have tested OvenMediaEngine on the platforms listed below.
-However, we think it can work with other Linux packages as well:
+Although we have tested OvenMediaEngine on the platforms listed below, it may work with other Linux packages as well:

 * [Docker](https://hub.docker.com/r/airensoft/ovenmediaengine)
 * Ubuntu 18+